-In 2007-08 health expenditure in Australia was \$103.6 billion (9.1% of gross domestic product).
-Only 2% of this amount was for preventive services or health promotion (\$20 million) (AIHW, 2010).
-Telemonitoring falls under the umbrella of tertiary prevention, which aims to slow the progress of diseases when they occur.
-Innovative technology and the clinical and cost savings associated with telemonitoring have demonstrated in a number of contexts, however the pace of innovation has been much faster than regulation, reimbursement initiatives and the speed at which new technology is adopted by clinicians and patients.
-In Australia, adequate reimbursement policies and guidelines are needed to before these technologies can be delivered to patients.
+The Issues Paper: Disability Care and Support asks how innovation can be encouraged.
+Telemonitoring falls under the umbrella of tertiary prevention, which aims to slow the progress of disease or disability.
+Innovative technology and the clinical and cost savings associated with telemonitoring have been demonstrated in a number of contexts, however the pace of innovation has been much faster than regulation, reimbursement initiatives and the speed at which new technology is adopted by clinicians and patients.
+In Australia, adequate reimbursement policies are needed before these technologies can be delivered to individuals with disabilities.

-Telemonitoring encourages active self-management as patients are taught to monitor physiological indices such as blood glucose.
-Telemonitoring of vital signs uses equipment and medical devices installed in the patient's home to identify trends and send alerts when necessary, in order to detect symptom exacerbations, intervene early and reduce hospital admissions.
+Telemonitoring encourages active self-management as individuals are taught to monitor their health including, if appropriate, physiological indices such as blood glucose.
+Telemonitoring of vital signs uses equipment and medical devices installed in the individual's home to identify trends and send alerts when necessary, in order to detect symptom exacerbations, intervene early and reduce hospital admissions.
 It is estimated that 35% of individuals living in care homes could be supported at home using telemonitoring (U.K. Department of Health, 2005).

-There has been a shift in chronic disease management from acute care in hospitals to home or residential care.
+There has been a shift in disability management from residential care to care in the home.
 Telemedicine is the delivery of medical services through information technology, multimedia, imaging and telecommunications.
 It is an overarching definition that includes the discipline of telemonitoring.
-Telemonitoring (or remote patient monitoring) covers the exchange of medical data between a patient who is at home and a healthcare professional based (usually) in a medical centre.
-The medical technology industry manufactures a range of telemonitoring devices including enuresis monitoring devices, personal alarms and alert systems, home units for measuring temperature, heart rate, blood pressure, glucose levels, oxygen levels and objective symptoms.
-Patient data are transferred to a monitoring centre using phone lines or wireless technology10.
-In some cases devices may have a diagnostic (e.g. an implantable loop recorder) or assessment (e.g. bladder diaries) application or monitor symptoms associated with an undiagnosed condition (e.g. atrial fibrillation).
-Suitable conditions for telemonitoring include stable chronic diseases such as asthma, COPD, diabetes, cardiovascular disease, cardiac arrhythmias and dementia.
+Telemonitoring (or remote patient monitoring) covers the exchange of data between an individual who is at home and a healthcare professional based (usually) in a medical centre.
+The medical technology industry manufactures a range of telemonitoring devices including enuresis monitoring sensors, personal alarms and alert systems, home units for measuring temperature, heart rate, blood pressure, glucose levels, oxygen levels and objective symptoms.
+Health-related data can be transferred to a monitoring centre using phone lines or wireless technology10.
+Data collection may include subjective questionnaire measures.
+Suitable conditions for telemonitoring include stable chronic diseases and disabilities such as asthma, chronic wounds/ulcers, COPD, diabetes, cardiovascular disease, cardiac arrhythmias and dementia.
+Telemonitoring can also be used to provide rehabilitation and support services for disabled individuals who wish to remain in their homes.

 5.2.
-Social and health benefits of telemonitoring
+Benefits of telemonitoring

-The social and health benefits of telemonitoring can be summarised as:
+The Benefits of telemonitoring can be summarised as:

-- Reducing barriers of access to healthcare and decreasing disparities due to geography - Providing access to specialists in areas where there is a shortage of specialist staff - Reducing the pressure on an over-extended healthcare workforce - Freeing up hospital beds - Shifting responsibility for healthcare onto the consumer - Promoting proactive rather than reactive healthcare - Provision of a viable alternative to outpatient or doctor visits - Reducing congestion in medical centres and emergency rooms - Increasing quality of life - Encouraging adherence to treatment regimes - Reducing the burden on care givers - Better integration of health and social services - Increased access to patient care from a number of groups (carers, family, medical professionals) - Early detection of abnormalities/symptom exacerbations - Reducing the number of unnecessary hospital admissions.
+- Reducing barriers of access to healthcare due to geography - Providing access to specialists in areas where there is a shortage of staff - Reducing the pressure on an over-extended healthcare workforce - Shifting responsibility for healthcare onto the consumer - Provision of a viable alternative to outpatient or doctor visits - Reducing congestion in medical centres and emergency rooms - Increasing quality of life - · Encouraging adherence to treatment regimes - Reducing the burden on care givers - Better integration of health and social services - Increased access to individual care from a number of groups (carers, family, medical professionals) - Early detection of abnormalities/symptom exacerbations - Reducing the number of unnecessary hospital admissions.